-Many Afghan boys want schooling but are too old or must work.
-Annually Help 5700 boys who have been refugees and/or soldiers get an education that will prepare them for successful, peaceful futures.
+Many Afghan boys want schooling but are too old or must work to help their families.
+Help 1,000 boys who have been refugees and/or soldiers get an education that will prepare them for successful, peaceful futures.

 What is the issue, problem, or challenge?